trilogy-group/cloudfixLinter-demo-CDK/README.md

       ```
     Note: In the following commands replce `cloudfix-linter` with `cloudfix-linter.exe` for windows

-3. Run
+3. To check if path to cloudfix-linter has been set that succesfully, Run -

    ```
    cloudfix-linter --help
    ```
-   This will ensure that path to cloudfix-linter has been set

 **Note - If you don't want to set path variable to cloudfix-linter cli.
 You can use the cli by going inside ~/.cloudfix-linter folder and running the same commands as below**

 4. To use mock recommendations.